Last Updated on January 11, 2022 by Editor

 The bridge isn’t the only thing singing at Bill’s Seafood on summer Sunday evenings.
 This famous, raucous restaurant, tucked just under the “Singing Bridge” of Route 1 – known for its humming vibrations – hosts an old fashioned sing-along, too.

-Where to Stay in Clinton and Madison CT
+Where to Stay in Madison CT

 STAY: The Madison Beach Hotel, Curio Collection by Hilton, Madison CT